 You will serve as part of your church's Alongside Families ministry.
 You will have a volunteer Family Coach in your home weekly to check on you and the child you are hosting, and a support system of other volunteers and church members to equip you as you serve.
 Our staff team also provides professional safety oversight and support.
 You will never serve alone!

-Can I choose which hostings we are open to?
+Can our family choose which hostings we are open to?

 Yes!
 Host Families complete a profile that includes the ages and number of children that they wish to host.
 Host Families receive emails and texts with all new hosting needs and can select which hosting needs their family can help with.